Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: Introduction

-In Section~\ref{sec:alternating euler}, we characterize when a directed graph admits an \defn{alternating-direction Eulerian path}, that is, a path that alternates between going forward and going backward along directed edges and visits every edge exactly once.
-Specifically, we show how to reduce this problem to Eulerian path in a modified graph, enabling solution in linear time.
-Similar results were obtained independently \cite{alternating-euler-independent}.
+In Section~\ref{sec:alternating euler}, we characterize when a directed graph admits an \defn{antidirected Eulerian path} \cite{Berman-1978,Fleischner-1990,Zitnik-1996}, that is, a path \footnote{Throughout this paper, we follow the half-standard terminology that paths and cycles are allowed to repeat vertices and/or edges (though we will rarely allow repeated edges).
+In a different half-standard terminology, these notions are called ``walks/trails'' and ``circuits''.
+If a path or cycle makes no such repetitions, it is called \defn{simple}.} that alternates between going forward and going backward along directed edges and visits every edge (in either direction) exactly once.
+(Such directed graphs are called \defn{aneulerian} \cite{Berman-1978,Fleischner-1990,Zitnik-1996}.)
+Specifically, we show how to reduce this problem to finding an Eulerian path in a modified graph, enabling solution in linear time.
+Although antidirected Eulerian paths were introduced over 50 years ago \cite{Berman-1978}, their existence does not seem to have been characterized before our work and a recent independent discovery \cite{alternating-euler-independent}.

+\paragraph{Forbidden-transition Eulerian paths.} In Section~\ref{sec:forbidden euler}, we give linear-time algorithms to find Eulerian paths or antidirected Eulerian paths when certain monochromatic edge-to-edge transitions are forbidden, extending past work by Kotzig \cite{Kotzig1968} to be algorithmic (and to the antidirected case).
+Specifically, each vertex can define a partition of its incident edges into groups, and the problem forbids the Eulerian path from passing through the vertex via two edges from the same group.

 \paragraph{Partizan Geography game.}

 We introduce eight new \emph{partizan} variants of Geography where the two players have different available moves, and characterize their complexity.
 Specifically, in vertex-partizan geography, vertices have two different colors, and each player can only move to vertices of their color; while in edge-partizan geography, edges have two different colors, and each player can only move along edges of their color.
 We can consider either variant for both Vertex and Edge Geography (where vertices and edges, respectively, cannot be repeated by either player), and in directed or undirected graphs, resulting in eight possible variants.
 Table~\ref{tab:partizan-geography} summarizes our results from Section~\ref{sec:par}, which prove every variant either polynomial or PSPACE-complete.